 10. Always Reassess

-Very rarely will a plan work for years and years without needed to be readdressed.
+Very rarely will a strategic account management plan work for years and years without needing to be readdressed.
 Whether you accomplish your goals or you’re struggling to see any developments, you may need to restart the process earlier than you thought.
 Always be ready to begin again when the time is right.

 The art of strategic account management planning is becoming increasingly important for businesses.
-If you understand how to approach building each relationship and moving forward as a team looking for mutually beneficial rewards, you can increase your position, develop the company to see more profits and returns, and have an overall better sense of what you are able to accomplish.
+If you understand how to approach building each relationship and move forward as a team looking for mutually beneficial rewards, you can increase your position, develop the company to see more profits and returns, and have an overall better sense of what you are able to accomplish.
+If you’d like to accelerate the learning of your team, don’t hesitate to contact SNI so we can assist you in your specific goals.